Frequently Asked Questions: BNTD Law is Now Bluestein Attorneys

 Absolutely!
-Our criminal defense team is lead by Clarke Newton and Bennett Gore.
+Our criminal defense team is lead by Clarke Newton.
 Before joining Bluestein Attorneys, Clarke worked as a public defender in Richland County and has experience representing individuals accused of DUI, domestic violence, property crimes, drug offenses, and assault.
-During his time in the Army, Bennett both prosecuted and defended at court martial proceedings involving violent crimes, drug offenses, crimes against property and white collar crimes.
-In addition to his more than 7 years of litigation experience, Bennett has also instructed at a number of Army legal conferences and schools.

 We combine Clarke and Bennett’s longtime trial experience with the appellate experience of Blake Hewitt who has handled multiple criminal appeals.